Phoebe Beasley: Career

-Beasley was told multiple times by white gallery owners, "I don't carry black art."
+Beasley worked selling time for KFI and KOST.
+She was told multiple times by white gallery owners, "I don't carry black art."
 She was also asked "why do you always paint black subjects?"
 Beasley's said, "It was strange - especially since they were painting nothing but white subjects...
 Most of my themes are what I know, based on my point of reference, just like any other artist."

 From 1997 - 2012, she spent 15 years as a Commissioner on the Los Angeles County Arts Commission.

 In 2012, she was one of 44 artists commissioned to make a collage on a life-size bust of President Barack Obama.

 In 2013, she was given the Lifetime Achievement Award for Visual Arts & Advocacy by the California African American Museum.

 In 2015, her most expensive work to date was sold for $11,875 at Swann Auction Galleries.
 That year, she was also appointed to the California Arts Council in 2015 by former California Governor Jerry Brown.

 Many celebrities have purchased Beasley's work - including Oprah Winfrey, Tyler Perry, Shonda Rhimes, Tavis Smiley, and more.